 Honors Bio 2 Lab (Grades 11-12); Chem 2 credit and Concurrent Enrollment in a college Anatomy and Physiology Class are required - Cheryl Red - It is very important for the student who plans to major in biological sciences/pre-med to have hands-on experience with advanced dissections.
 Over the last couple of years, community colleges have dropped or severely limited hand-on dissection experiences in the college labs.
 Cheryl Red will use the cat dissection and maybe the fetal pig to provide this valuable hands-on experience for our students.
 The class will meet every other week on Monday afternoons for one hour.
 All specimens will be provided.
 NO TEXTBOOK required; the college textbook will be the teaching material.
-Students will need to
+Students will need to purchase The Cat Dissection Book (HEP Bookstore).
+Mrs. Red will provide handouts on the dissections as needed.
 Time: Mondays; 3:30-4:30 pm (32-week schedule; meets approximately 16 times) Dates: TBD by Mrs. Red once the class begins.
 She will coordinate with the students and the college syllabus.
 Cost: \$375